 Every now and then, we hear that there's no need for ETL.
 The argument is that because we have the ability to store large amounts of data on fairly inexpensive storage platforms (such as Hadoop), plus the ability to store semi-structured and unstructured data in the same place where we store structured data, not to mention we can process and analyze this data all at once, we no longer need to implement any sort of ETL process.
 We can simply dump all the data we ever dreamed of storing and analyzing on a single platform, and do whatever we want to with this data.
 No more boundaries of data models (tables, dimensions and fact, keys and relationships between tables), the world is our oyster and we can do as we please.
 Simply build the best tools ever built to explore data on Hadoop and we're good!

 But are we really?
 To which I respond, no, we're not.
 We should still cook our food before it’s served, because most of us don’t like it raw.
 Only the extra special, really smart guys, can make sense out of the mass quantities of data residing on Hadoop clusters "as is".
 The rest of us commoners don’t want to and/or can't spend tedious iterations of data exploration cycles to get the job done, to do reporting, and to perform analyses.
 Most of us need to access our favorite BI or reporting tools, connect to a strongly defined data model, and slice and dice the data as we wish.
-However that data has to be clean.
+However that data has to be clean, and fields masked for standards like GDPR & CCPA.
 It has to have the common business terminology that everybody in the organization will understand.
 Especially you.